 A US government report blames Iraq for failure in reconstruction works.

-The latest attacks in Baghdad come as new figurers show at least 1,652 civilians were killed in Iraq in July, one-third more than in the previous month.
+The latest attack comes as new figurers show at least 1,652 civilians were killed in Iraq in July, one-third more than in the previous month.

 In that month, 1,626 civilians were killed according to the ministries’ figures.